simplisticated/Sensitive/README.md

 ## At a Glance

 `Sensitive` is a library that simplifies work with gestures in iOS.
-Forget about targets and actions of primitive `UIGestureRecognizer`.
+Forget about target/action pattern of primitive `UIGestureRecognizer`.
 With `Sensitive` you can call `onTap`, `onPinch`, `onSwipe` on any `UIView` instance and implement handler for the gesture.
 That's all that you should know to start.
 For details, see [Usage](#usage) section.

 ## How To Get Started